Earthchem

 • Templates are available for various data types such as bulk analysis (majors, traces, isotopes), mineral analysis (in-situ analysis), and melt inclusion analysis.

-• Review the Submission Templates page using and accessing the appropriate template.
+• Review the Submission Templates page for guidance on using and accessing the appropriate template for your data type.

 • If a template does not yet exist for your data type, you may contact us about creating one at info@earthchem.org.